farhantaukir/final-third/README.md

 - Role-based registration and login for Coach and Player
 - Separate Admin login at a protected route
 - JWT issued on login, stored as a Bearer token per session
-- Multi-session support — each browser tab holds its own independent session
+- Multi-session support; each browser tab holds its own independent session
 - View and edit own profile with Cloudinary image upload

 ### Club & Roster Management